 The price of this holiday is per person and is based on two people sharing a twin room.
-Single and sea facing rooms are subject to availability at the relevant supplement (see accommodation tab for details).
-The price includes return flights as indicated, seven nights with breakfast and dinner, airport departure taxes and transfers, all tours as mentioned, guided tours of Pompeii, Naples Archaeological Museum and Sorrento, guided tour of Herculaneum, cruise to Capri and the services of a Riviera tour manager.
-Please note that the Mediterraneo is Bed and Breakfast for 2017 dates
+Single and sea facing rooms are subject to availability at the relevant supplement.
+The price includes return flights as indicated, seven nights with breakfast and dinner, airport departure taxes and transfers, all local accommodation taxes and all tours as mentioned and the services of a Riviera tour manager.
+Please note that the Mediterraneo Hotel is on a bed and breakfast basis.

-Where hotels feature a swimming pool, pools are open in the summer months weather permitting.
-There will be a charge for swimming pool towels of €2 per towel per day at the Vue D’Or, Villa Maria and the La Badia.
+Where hotels feature a swimming pool, pools are open in the summer months - weather permitting.
+There will be a charge for swimming pool towels of €2 per towel per day at the Vue D’Or, Villa Maria and the La Badia Hotels.

 Margaret and Graham Harker

 We have just returned from out holiday in Sorrento.
 Our guide, Ingrid was charming and helpful and being a “local” girl very informative.
 Definitely an asset to the Riviera team.
 La Badia Hotel is unimaginably beautiful –...